THE SORCERER AND THE WHITE SNAKE

 (Bai She Chuan Shuo)

 The traditional Wu Xia died away towards the end of the 1990s, about the time that Hong Kong went back into Chinas hands.
 A funny thing then started to happen.
 First there was the success of The Matrix (1999) where the Wachowski Brothers copied Wu Xia moves with extraordinary effect.
 This was followed by Ang Lee wowing the whole world by reinventing the genre as art in Crouching Tiger, Hidden Dragon (2000).
-This saw the Wu Xia genre taken over by Chinese producers who delivered films on much more lavish budgets than the originals with the likes of Zhang Yimous Hero (2003) and House of Flying Daggers (2004), and other efforts such as The Banquet/Legend of the Black Scorpion (2006), The Butcher, The Chef and the Swordsman (2010), 14 Blades (2010), Reign of Assassins (2010), True Legend (2010), Wu Xia (2011), The Grandmaster (2013) and The Monkey King (2014) and League of Gods (2016).
+This saw the Wu Xia genre taken over by Chinese producers who delivered films on much more lavish budgets than the originals with the likes of Zhang Yimous Hero (2003) and House of Flying Daggers (2004), and other efforts such as The Banquet/Legend of the Black Scorpion (2006), The Butcher, The Chef and the Swordsman (2010), 14 Blades (2010), Reign of Assassins (2010), True Legend (2010), Wu Xia (2011), The Grandmaster (2013), The Monkey King (2014) and League of Gods (2016).
 Directors from the original Hong Kong fad were employed with Tsui Hark making Seven Swords (2005), Detective Dee and the Mystery of the Phantom Flame (2010), Flying Swords of Dragon Gate (2011), Young Detective Dee: Rise of the Sea Dragon (2013) and Journey to the West: Demon Chapter (2017) and Detective Dee: The Four Heavenly Kings (2018). and A Chinese Ghost Story director Ching Siu-Tung (hiding behind the more Anglicised name Tony Ching) here.